SimonWaldherr/DIY-Arcade-Machine/README.md

 ## my very own arcade machine

 Welcome to the DIY-Arcade-Machine project!
 This project is a fun and interactive way to create your very own arcade machine using the Interstate 75 - RGB LED Matrix Driver from Pimoroni (PIM584), a 64x64 Pixel RGB LED Matrix with Hub75 connector, and a KY-023 Joystick Module.
-The project includes three classic games: Simon, Snake, and Pong, all playable on a colorful LED matrix display.
+The project includes six classic games: Simon, Snake, Qix, Breakout, Tic-Tac-Toe and Pong, all playable on a colorful LED matrix display.

 ## Table of Contents